 As we ogle the view, a family walks in for lunch; one of the sons has bare feet.
 Next to us a trio of suited-up, male mid-life crises are talking 'big data' and 'synergies' (no joke).
-Outside, a young mother in Rick Owens sneakers gets a toddler in a Chicago Bulls jersey out of an X5.
+Outside, a young mother in Rick Owens sneakers whose toddler is sporting a Chicago Bulls jersey.
 This is how Bondi rolls.

 No one here is anyone but themselves because, as a Sydney institution, Sean's is nothing but itself.
-There are no pretentions and no shortcuts.
+There are no pretensions and no shortcuts.
 The roses on the tables are from the garden.
 They have that long-forgotten scent.
-The waitstaff are the sort that do this because they want to, not because it's a job that will finance a ticket to somewhere else.
+The waitstaff is the sort that does this because they want to, not because it's a job that will finance a ticket to somewhere else.

 What's also real is the house-made bread and butter.
-Both white and wholewheat ($6 for both) come warm, and you desperately remind yourself of your mother's warning not to fill up on them before the mains.
+Both white and wholewheat come warm, and you desperately remind yourself of your mother's warning not to fill up on them before the mains.

-Judged as a blackboard listing alone, a tomato, watermelon and feta salad ($28) and a rocket pasta with zucchini and almonds ($29) warrant the denigration du jour — 'basic'.
+Judged as a blackboard listing alone, is a basic but delightful tomato, watermelon and feta salad.
 Perfection in the individual components on each of these dishes is anything but.
-Rough cut, room-temperature tomatoes (Praise be!) in a thin, sunlight-coloured pool of oil are the answer to all your heirloom, vine-ripened tomato fantasies.
-Fat, hand rolled ribbons of rocket-flavoured pasta have the same effect on your palate that the view of the Pacific sprawled before you has on your eyes.
+Rough-cut, room-temperature tomatoes (Praise be!) in a thin, sunlight-coloured pool of oil are the answer to all your heirloom, vine-ripened tomato fantasies.
+Fat, hand-rolled ribbons of rocket-flavoured pasta have the same effect on your palate that the view of the Pacific sprawled before you has on your eyes.

 I could have guessed, but I didn't, that the bill would be hand-written and our leftovers would be handed over wrapped in tin foil.
 As we leave, a kid outside rolls an esky atop a skateboard towards the beach and clouds roll in from the east.
 Sean has it good.